IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 website, their system achieves 96.3% accuracy in the open world model.
 Recently, Bhat et al. {{bhat2018var}}, Oh et al. {{oh2017pfp}}, and Sirinam et al. {{sirinam2018deep}}
 used Convolutional Neural Networks (CNNs) and Deep Neural Networks (DNNs) for WF attacks.
-Results from Sirinam et al. show the best results -- 98% on Tor without recent defenses (in Section \ref{sec:defenses}) -- while performing favorably when select defenses are used for both open and closed world models.
+Results from Sirinam et al. show the best results -- 98% on Tor without recent defenses (in Section {{defenses}) -- while performing favorably when select defenses are used for both open and closed world models.

 <!-- end of description -->